CUTR-at-USF/gtfsrdb/README.md

 You can process multiple types of GTFS-realtime feeds in the same execution by using multiple command line options.

-GTFSrDB will run an keep a database up-to-date with the latest GTFSr data.
+GTFSrDB will run and keep a database up-to-date with the latest GTFSr data.
 It can also be used to archive this data for historical or statistical purposes.
 GTFSrDB is designed to work in tandem with [gtfsdb](http://code.google.com/p/gtfsdb/).
 GTFSrDB uses SQLAlchemy, so it should work with most any database system; So far its been used with SQLite, Postgres, and Microsoft SQL Server.